torsday/notebook/GLOSSARY.md

 An application-level package manager for the PHP programming language that provides a standard format for managing dependencies of PHP software and required libraries.

+## Control Flow

+The order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.
+The emphasis on explicit control flow distinguishes an imperative programming language from a declarative programming language.

 ## CRUD

 Create.
 Read.
 Update.
 Destroy.